Ghana Minute.

 David Essandoh

-David Essandoh — NPP Agona West Constituency Organiser arrested over a social media post about power outages.
+David Essandoh — NPP Agona West Constituency Organiser arrested in May 2026 over social media post criticizing power outages.

 In coverage